CVHub520/sam-hq/README.md

 > ETH Zurich & HKUST

 ## **ONNX export**
-The original SAM's heavy encoder and HQ-SAM's lightweight mask decoder can be exported to ONNX format so that it can be run in any environment that supports ONNX runtime.
+The HQ-SAM's heavy encoder and lightweight mask decoder can be exported to ONNX format so that it can be run in any environment that supports ONNX runtime.
 Export the model with `run.sh`

 [Option-1]